JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Try each of the following four examples in the `openCV-examples`, include screenshots of your use and write about one design for each example that might work based on the individual benefits to each algorithm.\*\*\***

+Contours Detection:
+With contour detection you can detect edges in an image being captured by the camera.
+A use case for this type of program could be used to sense the fatigue of materials over time.
+If you were running a fatigue experiment in a lab, you could use this software to track the materials shape over time.
+You could sink this feature with the amount of cycles to get qaulatative video.
+You could also pull the data from the image to anaylze mathmatically how the images change over time.
+Face Detection:
+With face detection the camera identifies faces and features of the face.
+A use case of this could be if you are a resatraunt you could track frequent customers orders.
+If the camera could recognize the customers order and then track their tendencies.
+The customer could be prompted then when they walk into the store what their most popular orders are and quickly order if it what they want.
+Flow-detection:
+Flow detection senses points that are moving through the image and tracks their path.
+This is seen in our example as the cars being tracked in the video.
+An application of this can be used in biomechanics studies.
+In these studies you track multiple points on the body to anyalze dynamic kinetics and metrics such as a person's gait.
+If you could get the sampling rate high enough to where you could have a smoother line, this could be a soultion for this problem.
+Object Detection:
+Object detection can detect objects, and if given a training set can detect onjects as is.
+We all have that one drawer, shelf or box that is filled with an assortment of random objects.
+If you could provide the sensor a training set of common household objects and created a directory.
+You could track all of the objects in the drawer and display the objects on a screen outside the drawer on a screen.
+This would save you the time of hustling through a drawer and wondering if there was a blue pen in it.

 #### Filtering, FFTs, and Time Series data.
 Additional filtering and analysis can be done on the sensors that were provided in the kit.
 For example, running a Fast Fourier Transform over the IMU or Microphone data stream could create a simple activity classifier between walking, running, and standing.